w3c/webrtc-extensions/explainer.md

 #### Detailed design discussion

-#####[Tricky design choice #1]: multiple ways to surface end-to-end delay
+##### [Tricky design choice 1]: multiple ways to surface end-to-end delay

-The proposed solution is, as API2, to surface the sender-capture time offset as the raw data existing the absolute capture time RTP header extension.
-Then the calculation of end-to-end delay requires other data, as depicted in the code example in API2.
+The proposed solution is, as [API 2], to surface the sender-capture time offset as the raw data existing the absolute capture time RTP header extension.
+Then the calculation of end-to-end delay requires other data, as depicted in the code example in [API 2].
 Alternatively, we can surface another derived quality, even just the end-to-end delay.
 However, for the sake of clarity and testability in the specification, it would be best to report the raw data.

 #### Considered alternatives